 How to Measure for Necklaces, Rings, Stretchy Bracelets, and Bangles

 Next, let's move on to rings.
-To measure your ring size, you'll need a ring sizer or a thin strip of paper that you can wrap around your finger.
+To measure your ring size in millimeters, you'll need a ring sizer or a thin strip of paper that you can wrap around your finger.
 Make sure the sizer or paper is snug but not too tight, as the ring should be able to slide over your knuckle.
 You can also visit a jewelry store to have your finger measured professionally.

-For stretchy bracelets, you'll want to measure your wrist size.
+For stretchy bracelets, you'll want to measure your wrist size (millimeters).
 To do this, wrap a flexible measuring tape or a piece of string around your wrist, making sure it's not too tight.
 You can also use a bracelet you already own and like the fit of as a reference.

 I hope this guide has helped you learn how to take accurate measurements for your handmade jewelry.
 Don't forget to add a few extra inches or millimeters to allow for movement and comfort.
 Watch these helpful videos below for a visual guide on how to measure your jewelry: